Multi-Asset Team

 The team manages a wide range of multi-asset investment strategies, including absolute return, benchmark-relative, income, overlays, and liquid alternatives.

-The team works closely with the Solutions team to deliver exceptional, customized solutions that attempt to achieve their clients’ desired outcomes.
+Working closely with clients enables the team to deliver robust, customized solutions that help meet clients' desired outcomes.

 A transparent, robust, and efficient process guides portfolio construction.